sileence/python-console-testing/README.md

 The mock console class is another implementation of `Console` that you can use when running your tests.

-However, when using a `MockConsole` object, you need to define the messages and questions that you expect before calling `print` and `ask`, otherwise an `AssertionError` will be raised, causing your tests to fail.
+However, when using a `MockConsole` object, you need to define the messages and questions that you **expect** before calling `print` and `ask`, otherwise an `AssertionError` will be raised, causing your tests to fail.

-In this way you can ensure that your script is working correctly within the context of a unit test.
+In this way, you can ensure that your script is working correctly within the context of a unit test.

 For example: